Body of missing Michigan 2-year-old found, police say

 Her body was finally discovered after three days by a federal search party.

-"This is not the outcome anyone had hoped for," said an official at the press conference.
+"This is not the outcome anyone had hoped for," said Lansing Police Chief Ellery Sosebee at the press conference.
 "I promise law enforcement will see that the family gets the justice that they so deserve."

 "We say the community show endless amounts of support and assistance in helping find Wynter, and now we need that same support and love for the family as they grieve."